Paul Gause: Basketball

 In 2010, he signed with USC Freiburg, a professional basketball team in Germany's Pro A. In 28 games played during the 2010–11 season, Gause averaged 15.9 points, 3.8 assists and 2.8 steals per game.
 His steals average was second in the league.
 Gause now played for Newcastle Eagles in the BBL.
 He made his debut on September 20, 2011, in the Eagles 85–63 BBL Trophy win against Glasgow Rocks.
 He was included in the Week 4 BBL Team of the Week.

 The Basketball Tournament

 Paul Gause played for Seton Hall In in the 2018 edition of The Basketball Tournament.
 In 2 games, he averaged 11.5 points, 5.5 rebounds, and 1.5 steals per game.
 Hall In reached the second round before falling to the Golden Eagles.

 Personal life

-Paul Gause got engaged to recording artist, Bianca Ingram on September 24, 2019, in front of everyone at the Amazonian Nights showcase.
+Paul Gause is married to Bianca Gause and they have 2 young children.